Associate Professor, Education, Health & Behavior

 Dr. Joshua Hunter has worked in the field of outdoor and environmental education for over twenty years, across multiple educational settings, both formal and nonformal, and with diverse populations and multigenerational groups.
 Dr. Hunter has taught environmental education in pre K-12 schools tailoring lessons to state standards, worked as a park interpretive naturalist, led wilderness experiences for young adults as a wilderness guide, and has taught university courses on ecological literacy and conservation biology.
 Dr. Hunter spent several years in Cleveland developing and building learning gardens and outdoor natural areas for elementary schools to foster outdoor experiences for children.
 Dr. Hunter’s work at the University of North Dakota includes teaching graduate level courses in Ecological Foundations of Education and undergraduate classes in outdoor learning.
+He is the program director for the minor in Outdoor Leadership and Environmental Education.
 Dr. Hunter’s research concerns outdoor experiences and play for children, wilderness experiences for young adults in remote, wilderness settings, and he continues to work with regional nonprofit organizations dedicated to outdoor education for children and adults and conservation oriented projects.

 Anthropological Foundations of Education

 Ecological Foundations of Education